ogait001/academic-profile/index.md

 The essays collected here develop an original philosophical framework at the intersection of ontology, philosophy of time, metaphysics, phenomenology, and Catholic theology.

 ### Original Concepts & Structural Propositions
 <div class="pill-grid">

   <a class="pill" href="/research-framework/#now"
-     data-preview="The invariant point of actualization where every being becomes actual."> The Ontological Now
+     title="The invariant point of actualization where every being becomes actual."> The Ontological Now
   </a>

   <a class="pill" href="/research-framework/#non-derivative"
-     data-preview="That whose being depends on nothing else.
+     title="That whose being depends on nothing else.
 It does not receive actualization — it gives it."> Non‑derivative
   </a>

   <a class="pill" href="/research-framework/#temporal-density"
-     data-preview="A moment's density depends on the breadth of the trajectory it renders visible."> Temporal Density
+     title="A moment's density depends on the breadth of the trajectory it renders visible."> Temporal Density
   </a>

   <a class="pill" href="/research-framework/#structural-inertia"
-     data-preview="The ontological resistance to change arising from repeated acts in the Now."> Structural Inertia
+     title="The ontological resistance to change arising from repeated acts in the Now."> Structural Inertia
   </a>

   <a class="pill" href="/research-framework/#flat-sight"
-     data-preview="Perceiving content without perceiving position.">
+     title="Perceiving content without perceiving position.">
     Flat Sight
   </a>

   <a class="pill" href="/research-framework/#topological-relativity"
-     data-preview="Meaning varies with position, not with subjective interpretation."> Topological Relativity
+     title="Meaning varies with position, not with subjective interpretation."> Topological Relativity
   </a>

   <a class="pill" href="/research-framework/#residency"
-     data-preview="The unfinished exerts a structural pull on the will."> Residency
+     title="The unfinished exerts a structural pull on the will."> Residency
   </a>

 </div>